crimsonpython24/iterm-setup/README.txt

      - nickeb96/puffer-fish (for !! and !$, which are not shipped in fish)
      - ilancosman/tide@v5 (theming)
 4. Theme: customized Tide, see config.fish and the bind_mode custom function for more details

+-Vim-
+[https://github.com/josean-dev/dev-environment-files] the setup is so good it should be illegal